kartoflu/midnight-espresso/README.md

 Now just restart Aliucord and enable the newly installed theme like normal.

 ## Visual Tweak/Plugin Config
-These below are the recommended plugins & settings for the best Norde experience.
+These below are the recommended plugins & settings for the best Midnight-Espresso experience.
 You can skip this part if you want, but I recommend giving it a try.
 ### BetterChatbox
 #### General
 - Use old gallery button: Disabled